The Top 10 Most Timeless Interior Finishes

 2. PERSONAL TASTES

-And while some things are easy to switch every few years (if you’re so inclined), others are too expensive and labour-intensive.
+And while some things are easy to switch every few years (if you’re so inclined), others are too expensive and labor-intensive.
 There’s also the ‘hubby’ factor.
-Yes, I’m totally generalizing, but I find that women are often QUITE happy to switch things up, on average, every 5-10 years.
-Men, however, are often fans of the old saying, ‘why fix it if it ain’t broke?’
+Yes, I’m generalizing, but women are often quite happy to switch things up, on average, every 5-10 years.

 Master bathroom, white hexagon tile shower walls, fibreglass floor, LG quartz countertop, Pure white walls, freestanding tub.
 Kylie M INteriors Edesign,

-1. BACKSPLASH TILE
+1. SUBWAY TILE BACKSPLASH

 It’s ALLLLL about subway tile.
-It doesn’t matter if you think it’s overdone (something I hear a lot), the fact that it’s used a lot means it WORKS.
+It doesn’t matter if you think it’s overdone (something I hear a lot); the fact that it’s used a lot means it WORKS.
 And there many ways you can add personality to a traditional subway tile without stepping too far into a particular trend (read about these ideas HERE).

 How light bulbs affect paint colours.
 Benjamin Moore Edgecomb Gray, White Dove, painted wood cabinets.
 White quartz, subway tile.
 Kylie M Interiors Edesign, diy blogger.